 To factory reset a protected device, you'll need to either unlock your screen or enter your Google Account password.
-This ensures that you or someone you trust is doing the reset.
+This step ensures that you or someone you trust is doing the reset.

 Expect to unlock your screen or enter Google Account information if you: